 Over the last decade plus, Jesus has graciously continued to hone the call he has on our church, and today, 3 words guide us in our pursuit of him:

 In the fall of 2009, our planting pastor, Lee Webb and his wife Rachel, along with a small group gathered to begin preparing for the birth of a new church.
 Christ Community Church began its first open Sunday Gathering at Southside Elementary School on 10-10-10.

 Christ Community Church gathered at Southside Elementary for the next three and a half years.
 The need to move meeting locations became evident in 2013.
 Through prayer, fasting, and following God's leadership, the church moved to Governor's Square aided greatly through a generous gift that made a way to have space rent free!
 The church raised the money to build out the space and began gathering there Easter weekend of 2014.

-In the fall of 2014, Lee transitioned to a founding pastor role where he was not active on the Pastor/Elder Council or staff.
-He continues to serve as a leader in the church and community.
+In the fall of 2014, Lee transitioned to a founding pastor role where he was not active on the Pastor/Elder Council or staff while still continuing to be an active member.
 Blake Lawyer was voted in as the Lead Pastor after having served on staff.
-Blake and his wife Katelyn continue to serve in that role today.
-Together, they are leading us to Go Outside and Seek the City at Governor's Square as well as in the overall vision to continue starting new churches.
+Blake continues to serve in that role today as we continue to "Love Shelbyville" and Join Jesus in Going Out to Make Disciples.

 Meet The Team